 Q: If I want to teach in a private school, do I need a teaching certificate?

 A: Probably not.
 Most private schools do not require you to hold a state teaching certificate, although your preparation to teach your subject(s) might be a factor in that school’s hiring and accreditation.
 (Private schools generally pay less than public schools.)
-Charter Schools, however, DO require state teaching certification because technically they are still public schools.
+Charter Schools, however, DO require state teaching certification.

 Q: What if I want to teach in grades lower than grade 6?